 ALEXAN HAKOBYAN – THE STATUS-QUO IN NAGORNO-KARABAKH WAS KEPT THROUGH PASSIVE MEANS DURING THESE 20 YEARS

 An interview with Alexan Hakobyan, Member of the Karabakh Committee, PhD in History.
 The Nagorno-Karabakh Conflict: Do we speak more about war than peace?
-Mr Hakobyan, why at the international level, i.e. in the framework of the OSCE Minsk Group the parties to the Nagorno-Karabakh conflict speak about peaceful resolution, yet within the states in […]
+Mr Hakobyan, why do the parties to the Nagorno-Karabakh conflict at the international level, i.e. in the framework of the OSCE Minsk Group, speak about a peaceful resolution, yet within the […]

 NEIL JARMAN ABOUT THE CHALLENGES NORTHERN IRELAND FACES AFTER THE PEACE AGREEMENT